OpenAgua/openagua-documentation/docs/index.md

 # Availability

-OpenAgua may be either used online at [OpenAgua.org](http://test.openagua.org), with different pricing options, or downloaded (for free) [from GitHub](https://github.com/CentroDelAgua/OpenAgua) for use on a desktop or local server.
+OpenAgua may be either used online at [www.openagua.org](https://www.openagua.org), or downloaded (for free) [from GitHub](https://github.com/OpenAgua/OpenAgua) for use on a desktop or local server.
 OpenAgua.org enables ready-to-go modeling, with no setup required, whereas the downloadable version is mostly free and customizable (some advanced features require a license; these are disabled by default).
 In all cases, we offer paid support for both modeling and custom installation.

-See a [full comparison](http://test.openagua.org/versions) of available versions and optional addons and services.

 # Main Features